 - Mailable: The contact is eligible to receive emails.
 A contact typically becomes mailable by submitting a form with the proper consent or by being included in an import designated for subscribed contacts.

 - Unsubscribed: The contact is not eligible to receive emails.
-A contact becomes unsubscribed by opting out via the email preference link in your emails or by being included in an import designated for unsubscribed contacts.
+A contact becomes unsubscribed by opting out via the email preference link in your emails or being included in an import designated for unsubscribed contacts.

 - Suppressed: The contact is not eligible to receive emails because their email address is not valid, or Privy had trouble getting the server to accept the email (e.g., Hard Bounce).

 - Unset: The contact has neither opted in nor opted out of receiving emails but will not be mailable until they have opted in.
-A contact typically becomes unset if they completed a purchase without also opting into marketing communications or were included in an import that is pending review by Privy's compliance team.
+A contact typically becomes unset if they completed a purchase without also opting in to marketing communications or were included in an import that is pending review by Privy's compliance team.
 Any newly imported contacts will remain in an unset status until approved.

-If your business collects telephone numbers to be used in SMS marketing, you must include specific opt-in language to set proper expectations as to what they are opting-in to receive.
+If your business collects telephone numbers to be used in SMS marketing, you must include specific opt-in language to set proper expectations regarding what they are opting-in to receive.
 An overview of the current SMS permissions is available below, while a deeper dive into eligibility and reachability is available in this guide.

 - Textable: The contact is eligible to receive texts.
 A contact becomes textable by submitting a form with the text opt-in checkbox checked and then answering "YES" to the double opt-in message sent to their number.
 This action provides explicit consent.

 - Not Textable: The contact is not eligible to receive texts.

 For imports to be approved, subscribers must be identified with the proper mailing permissions.
 See the List Hygiene section below for advice on list-cleanup.

 List hygiene entails removing inactive (cold) email subscribers from your email campaigns and keeping your remaining list engaged (warm) with healthy email sending habits.